-I was poor, so spending money on things to make myself happy was out of the question.
-I didn’t have a lot of opportunities, so it wasn’t easy to surround myself with positive people in the hope that some of their positivity would rub off on me.
+I was born poor, so spending money on things to make myself happy was out of the question.
+I didn’t have a lot of opportunities, so it wasn’t easy to surround myself with positive people in the hope that some of their happiness would rub off on me.

-I knew that if I wanted lasting happiness in my life–not just a quick buzz from getting drunk or of endorphins from working out–I’d have to make some fundamental changes to my mindset, lifestyle, and the way I approached life.
+I knew that if I wanted lasting happiness in my life–not just a quick buzz from getting drunk with people or endorphins from working out–I’d have to make some fundamental changes to my mindset, lifestyle, and the way I approached life.

 Physics helped me understand happiness—not because studying the subject makes me happy (it does, but it has moments that break your self-esteem and make you feel like an idiot), but because it provides interesting analogies for the “secret” to happiness.

-There really are no secrets, but thinking in terms of the calculus that drives physics has given me a valuable perspective for maximizing what’s important in this life.
+There really are no secrets, but thinking in terms of the calculus that drives physics has given me a valuable path and perspective for being happy.

-Here are a few of my favorite analogies from Physics and Calculus that will increase your life satisfaction and fill you with positive thoughts, no matter how bad of a day you’re having.
+Here are a few of my favorite analogies from Physics and Calculus that will increase your life satisfaction and help you figure out what to do when you’re having a bad day.

 An interesting fact about life: we’re better able to suffer lack than loss.